profile

 How to Use Your Voice

-I help leaders create environments that support rather than silence people, AND I help individuals use their voices to build the lives and world they want.
+I help leaders unleash the talent on their teams and reclaim their power by unlearning silence.
 I’m the author of the USA Today Bestselling book on Unlearning Silence: How to Speak Your Mind, Unleash Talent, and Live More Fully (Penguin 2024).
-My vision is a future in which each individual knows they have a voice, uses their voice, and gets to choose when and where they lend their voice.
+My vision is a future in which each individual knows, uses, and chooses where they lend their voice.

 Featured Post

-What We (Often) Get Wrong in Deciding Whether to Speak Up
+What People Get Wrong When Deciding Whether to Speak Up

 Hi Reader, Whether you’re sitting in a leadership meeting or in a 1:1 with your manager, there are times when speaking up can seem risky.
 If I bite my tongue and keep the thought to myself, we can all just move on with our lives.
 If I tell myself that the question running through my head is silly, then we can end the meeting and everyone tackle the next thing on our to-do lists.
 Or so we tell ourselves.
 And in a split second, the moment has passed.
 Our decision to stay silent might even seem...